 Choose the note taking method that is most effective for you.
 You may prefer traditional notebooks.
 Many readers underline, highlight, and put key notes in the margins of their books.
-You may prefer to create typewritten notes, and to store these notes 138 • KWANTLEN POLYTECHNIC UNIVERSITY LEARNING CENTRES, CHRISTINA PAGE, AND ADAM VINCENT in using your electronic notebook/ information management system.
+You may prefer to create typewritten notes, and to store these notes in using your electronic notebook/ information management system.

 Another tool for engaging with digital texts is Hypothes.is.
 Watch the video below, and consider how this tool might work for you.
 If you prefer reading to watching videos, scroll to the bottom of the page for a transcript.
-When you are finished, select the Next arrow to move on.
+When you are finished, go to the next chapter to move on.